sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 ## Modify transaction process

-One transition that should be considered carefully, is the operator's ability to cancel a transaction.
+One transition that should be considered carefully is the operator's ability to cancel a transaction.
 If the operator needs to cancel a transaction in a certain state, there needs to be a transition defined for it in the transaction process.
 Let's add a new operator transition